SuperZooper3/charity-raffle-front-end/README.md

 # Charity Raffle Front-End
-This is a front-end for the Charity Raffle smart contract. https://github.com/SuperZooper3/CharityRaffle
+This is a front-end for the Charity Raffle smart contract. https://github.com/SuperZooper3/CharityRaffle Live version at: https://eth-charity-raffle.herokuapp.com/.
+This is automaticaly updated at each push.

 ## Features
 ### Create Raffles